 Q: I’m visiting Charleston.
 What should I see?
 Where should I stay?
 Where should I eat?

 A: There is no easy way to answer this question because I love this city more than anywhere else on earth.
 It’s my second home and I hope to be back there soon.
 But I will try.
 Let’s start with the accommodations.
 The Embassy Suites in Marion Square is the ideal location, steps away from the shopping and restaurants of King Street.
 It is also housed in the former campus of The Citadel, the military college of South Carolina, so it has that history vibe, and they have an AMAZING breakfast buffet.
 I also love the Marriott on Lockwood Boulevard and the Doubletree Suites Market.
 Now for the restaurants.
 You should know that there are hundreds of amazing restaurants in Charleston, including some James Beard award winners, but here are my personal favorites.
 For the hands-down best seafood in town, go to Bowen’s Island Restaurant on James Island and bring cash (and don’t believe anyone who tells you The Wreck is better).
 For breakfast with locals, go to the Marina Variety Store Restaurant on Lockwood.
 They have the best grits in town and a view of the Ashley River harbor.
 For sandwiches go to Groucho’s, for Mexican go to Santi’s, for chicken and waffles go to Sunday brunch at A.C.’s, for a more fancy dinner go to Hall’s Chophouse or McCrady’s.
 I could go on and on.
 And as for attractions, skip horse tours.
 I mean this.
 Go to Sullivan’s Island and have lunch at Poe’s Tavern.
 Skip Fort Sumter and instead go to Magnolia Cemetery.
 If you want a picnic in the park, you’ve got Marion Square, The Battery or Hampton Park.
 To see the non-sketchy side of North Charleston, go to Park Circle.
-This list could go on forever, so if you want more information, consult my “Best of Charleston” post or (shamless plug) buy my Caroline in the City Guide to Charleston e-book.
+This list could go on forever, so if you want more information, consult my “Best of Charleston” post.

 Q: I’m visiting Atlanta.
 What should I see?
 Where should I stay?
 Where should I eat?